 Florida Board of Professional Engineers 2507 Callaway Road, Suite 200 Tallahassee, Florida 32303-5268 850-521-0500 (Telephone) 850-521-0521 (Fax) www.fbpe.org/

 Financial Aid Full-time students may be considered for a graduate assistantship, which provides part-time employment in the Department.
 Full or partial tuition waivers may also be awarded to graduate assistants.
 The number of assistantships is limited, and they are awarded on the basis of the technical area of interest, the student's experience and academic record and letters of recommendation.
 Interested students should contact the graduate advisor.
 Graduate research assistants work on research projects conducted in the Department, are required to pursue one of the thesis options, and their project work usually serves as the basis for their theses.
 Graduate teaching assistants are assigned to assist faculty members with conducting one or more courses and may pursue either the thesis option or project option.
 Cooperative education and internship programs are available, providing part-time employment in engineering firms.
 Contact the Office of Engineering Career Development, 561-297-2694, for more information.
 Other financial aid opportunities may be available through the University.
 Contact the FAU Student Financial Aid Office for more information.
-Geomatics Engineering The Geomatics Engineering program strongly relates to environmental disciplines, such as geology and geography (geosciences), and it is also closely aligned with civil engineering and with urban and regional planning.
-It is not uncommon for an individual to be licensed as both a professional engineer and a professional surveyor.
+Geomatics Engineering The Geomatics Engineering program deals with designing solutions to measure, map, model, analyze, and graphically display the real world.
+Graduates will explore cutting edge technology in image processing, digital photogrammetry, remote sensing, satellite-based global positioning, geographic information systems, laser scanning, and digital mapping.
 The program of study leading to the Bachelor of Science in Geomatics Engineering (B.S.G.E.) reflects the expanse of the profession.
 Students complete coursework in basic science and mathematics, engineering sciences and the main disciplines in geomatics engineering.
 Because of the major impact geomatics engineers have on society, the curriculum also requires students to pursue studies in the social sciences and the humanities.
-This area of study also offers a minor in Geomatics Engineering and a certificate in Geomatics Engineering.

 Geomatics Engineering Vision and Mission The Geomatics Engineering program delivers a quality educational experience in surveying, mapping and emerging geomatics technologies throughout the FAU service area and beyond and makes a significant contribution to the needs of a growing South Florida community.
 Program faculty focuses on student-centered learning methodologies that transform students into are active learners, motivated to serve society.
 This program values ethical behavior, critical thinking, innovation, individual responsibility, thoughtful risk taking, teamwork and leadership.